 The variations also mean the effects may differ.

-Synthroid levothyroxine is a popular type of thyroid medication, and there is recent evidence many of those taking it experience weight loss.
+Synthroid levothyroxine is a popular type of thyroid medication, and there is recent evidence saying those taking it experience weight loss.

-Most of the time, weight loss occurs because Synthroid may give the patient a loss of appetite throughout their treatment.
+Most of the time, weight loss occurs in patients because Synthroid can lead to a loss of appetite throughout the treatment.
 This effect may be highly beneficial for patients with symptoms of weight gain.